Chairman/Partner – Classic Restaurant Concepts

 Skip is currently a private investor in over 50 start-up companies and serves on the board of five of them.
 He maintains an active involvement in the NRA, serving on its board, as well as being a member of the Dean’s Advisory Board at Cornell University’s Hotel School.
 He is also a life member of the Cornell University Council.
 Skip is one of the founding members of the Marine Corps Heritage Museum.
 In the fall of 2007, he was one of two National Restaurant Association Board members appointed to serve on its Inaugural relationship with Marine Corps foodservice, joining civilian/military sector traveler teams touring Marine Corps Messes worldwide and determining winners of the Corps’ prestigious annual Major General W.P.T.
 Hill awards.
 He is a member of the Board of Governors of the Marine Corps Association and a Trustee of the Marine Corps Association Foundation.

-H currently serves on the board of Directors of Tibersoft Corporation, Tempra Technologies; Evolucia Lighting and Cambryn Biologics.
+He serves on the boards of Tibersoft Corporation, Tempra Technologies; Evolucia Lighting and Cambryn Biologics.

 Skip and his wife Gail make their home in Longboat Key, FL and spend the summers on Cape Cod.